 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Rhabdomyosarcoma.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this entire guide.

 Soft tissue sarcoma (STS) is a cancer that develops in the tissues that support and connect the body.
 It can occur in fat, muscle, nerves, tendons, joints, blood vessels, or lymph vessels.
 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 In general, sarcomas are uncommon, accounting for about 1% of all cancers.

-Rhabdomyosarcoma is a type of STS that begins in mesenchymal cells, which are immature cells that normally become muscle.
-It develops in a type of muscle called striated muscle.
-Striated muscles are the skeletal voluntary muscles, which are the muscles of the arms, legs, and rest of the body that people can control.
+Rhabdomyosarcoma is a type of STS that typically begins in early skeletal muscle cells.
+It develops in a type of muscle called striated muscle, which are the voluntary muscles of the arms, legs, and rest of the body that people can control.
 Rhabdomyosarcoma is most frequently found in children and young adults.

 Rhabdomyosarcoma can occur anywhere in the body, including: